 - Allergy to horses or horse blood products—May increase risk for more serious side effects.

-A nurse or other trained health professional will give you or your child crotalidae immune f(ab)2 (equine) in a hospital. crotalidae immune f(ab)2 (equine) is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 60 minutes.
+A nurse or other trained health professional will give you or your child crotalidae immune f(ab)2 (equine) in a hospital.
+Crotalidae immune f(ab)2 (equine) is given through a needle placed in one of your veins.
+The medicine must be injected slowly, so your IV tube will need to stay in place for at least 60 minutes.

 Your doctor will check your or your child's progress closely while you are receiving crotalidae immune f(ab)2 (equine).
 This will allow your doctor to see if the medicine is working properly and does not cause any unwanted effect.
 Blood tests may be needed to check for unwanted effects.

-crotalidae immune f(ab)2 (equine) may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Crotalidae immune f(ab)2 (equine) may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you or your child has a rash, itching, lightheadedness, dizziness, or fainting, joint or muscle pain, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Check with your doctor right away if you or your child has muscle or joint pain, fever, itching, or rash after receiving crotalidae immune f(ab)2 (equine).
 These can be signs and symptoms of a delayed allergic reaction called serum sickness.